-Securities Settlement System through which Covered Bonds can be held.
+Securities Settlement Systems The Dematerialised Covered Bonds will be created, cleared and settled in the Securities Settlement System currently operated by the National Bank of Belgium.
+Euroclear Bank, Clearstream Banking Frankfurt, SIX SIS, Euronext Securities Milan, Euroclear France SA, Euronext Securities Porto, LuxCSD and any other national or international NBB investors central securities depository (NBB investor (I)CSDs) are participants in the Securities Settlement System through which Covered Bonds can be held.
 The clearing of the Covered Bonds through the Securities Settlement System is subject to prior approval of the NBB.

-Selling Restrictions There are restrictions on the offer, sale and transfer of the Covered Bonds in the United States, the EEA, the United Kingdom, Japan, Hong Kong, the Republic of Singapore, Korea and the People's Republic of China and such other restrictions as may be required in connection with the offering and sale of a particular Tranche of Covered Bonds.
+Selling Restrictions There are restrictions on the offer, sale and transfer of the Covered Bonds in the United States, the EEA, the United Kingdom, Japan, Hong Kong, Singapore, Korea and the People's Republic of China and such other restrictions as may be required in connection with the offering and sale of a particular Tranche of Covered Bonds.
 See "Subscription and Sale" below.
 The Issuer is Category 2 for the purposes of Regulation S under the Securities Act.